 One of the most recent breakthroughs in medical science has been the use of meditation for bipolar disorder.

-Science has proven what was already known in many cultures around the world: meditation can help with bipolar disorder.
+Science has proven that meditation can help with bipolar disorder.

 How Meditation for Bipolar Disorder Works

 Meditation can help to eliminate the symptoms of bipolar disorder. in these ways: